Loluwafemi/finTrack/app/backends/sveltekit/README.md

 4. Then reverse the host to a secure one.

+> map the backend[PORT:5173] to another port accessible to android and admin PORT:8080

-netsh interface portproxy add v4tov4 connectaddress=localhost connectport=8080 listenaddress=127.0.0.1 listenport=8080 protocol=tcp
+netnetsh interface portproxy add v4tov4 connectaddress=127.0.0.1 connectport=5173 listenaddress=127.0.0.1 listenport=8080 protocol=tcp